How to Heal a Cut on Your Vagina

 If your cut is painful and hasn’t healed after a few days, you should see your doctor.
 Minor vaginal cuts or tears are common and usually happen as a result of shaving, other body hair removal, sexual activity, foreplay or during childbirth.
 Some conditions make you more likely to get a vaginal tear or cut than others.

-Zobacz też: Why Does My Vagina Hurt on My Period?
+Zobacz też: Why Does the Top of My Vagina Hurt?

 Small, shallow cuts that haven’t caused pain or infection typically heal up without scarring within a week or two.
 But more severe genital cuts or tears may require medical treatment in addition to good self-care.